codethief/tuor/README.md

 - **Rootfs**: (Soon) Configure the VM's rootfs by providing an OCI container image.
 Currently, the VM's base image & kernel are based on `alpine-base:latest`.
-- **Convenience mode for NixOS users**: Mount Nix store & related dirs into the VM, set up PATH & other env vars, etc.
+- **Convenience mode for NixOS users**: Have Tuor mount Nix store & related dirs into the VM, set up PATH & other env vars, etc.
 - **Platform support**: Should run on both Linux and MacOS. ("should" because I can only test on Linux.
 Feel free to report bugs!)
 - **VM nesting**: Run inside existing VMs, even when KVM is not available.
   (Thanks, QEMU!)

+Again, most of these features are already provided by [Gondolin](https://github.com/earendil-works/gondolin) – I am merely listing them here for completeness.

 ## Getting started & usage